 - Ringers are to be turned off during school hours 7:40 am 3:00 pm - Students may use their devices in conjunction with wired or Bluetooth headsets between classes, in study halls, and during their lunch period.
-The device should be set a low volume an not be heard by anyone other than the owner of the device. - Devices must be turned off and placed in the classroom pocket holder upon arrival. - Under no circumstances should a student have a personal device during a testing session. - Failure to comply with these guidelines will result in the electronic device being turned in to the principal.
+The device should be set a low volume an not be heard by anyone other than the owner of the device. - Under no circumstances should a student have a personal device during a testing session. - Failure to comply with these guidelines will result in the electronic device being turned in to the principal.